home edit page issue tracker

 There are guidelines specifying the requirements on language-specific documentation.
 Also see the general guidelines about how to contribute (which covers the conventions used in writing UD documentation, such as how to format examples).

-Documentation of adding languages or treebanks by the maintenance crew is here.
+Documentation of the infrastructure is here.